North Dakota State Bison football: Tim Polasek era (2024–present)

 On December 17, 2023, North Dakota State announced that Wyoming offensive coordinator/quarterbacks coach Tim Polasek would take over as the next head coach of the Bison.
-Polasek had previously coached for the team from 2006–12 and 2014–16.
+Polasek had previously coached for the team from 2006 to 2012 and 2014 to 2016.

+2024 season

+Around the beginning of the 2024 season, North Dakota State was rumored to have had conversations with the Mountain West Conference, a conference that competes in the NCAA Division I Football Bowl Subdivision, about the Bison moving into the conference.
+However, those conversations seemingly went cold for the time being, as both sides would distance themselves from the conversation publicly.
+This wasn't the first time NDSU had been mentioned as a school that could make a move to the FBS, but it was certainly the most noise that had been heard on the topic up to this point.

 On October 19, 2024, the Bison defeated the top-ranked, arch-rival, South Dakota State Jackrabbits to reclaim the Dakota Marker for the first time since 2019.
 This ended NDSU's losing streak to SDSU, as well as protected their Missouri Valley Football Conference league game winning streak record at 19.

 On November 23, 2024, the Bison fell to fellow Dakota school, South Dakota, in consecutive regular seasons for the first time in the Division I era.

 On December 21, 2024, North Dakota State defeated arch rival South Dakota State in the FCS semifinals to start their first winning streak over the Jacks since they strung three wins together in 2018 and 2019.
 They also clinched their 11th appearance in the NCAA Division I Football Championship Game.

 On January 6, 2025, the Bison defeated Montana State, 35–32 to win their 10th FCS national championship and 18th national title at any level.
 Tim Polasek also continued a streak of three NDSU coaches in row to win the national championship in their first season coaching at North Dakota State.